brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 <img src="/assets/images/replication/replication-lag.png">

-If a client reads this replica during this period, it will receive outdated information, because the latest update(s) were not applied yet.
+If a client reads from this replica during this period, it will receive outdated information, because the latest update(s) were not applied yet.
 In other words, if you send the same query to 2 different server, you may get 2 different answers.
 As you may remember when we talked about the CAP theorem, this breaks